VladBelo2/gameops-lab/README.md

 # 🕹️ GameOps Lab 🎲

-**GameOps Lab** is a cross-platform DevOps game automation lab.
-It features 3 classic arcade-style games — Tetris, Brick Breaker, and Snake — that are built, tested, and packaged automatically for macOS, Windows, and Linux using GitHub Actions CI/CD.
+**GameOps Lab** is a cross-platform DevOps automation project that turns classic arcade-style games into a real-world CI/CD and infrastructure playground.
+It includes **Tetris**, **Brick Breaker**, and **Snake**, built using Python and pygame, and packaged for **macOS**, **Windows**, and **Linux**.

-Each game is written in Python with `pygame`, built with `pyinstaller` or `py2app`, and Dockerized for headless verification.
-The project emphasizes DevOps best practices, cross-platform delivery, and reproducible builds in a fully automated environment.
+This project automates everything: building, testing, containerizing, and packaging — using GitHub Actions, Vagrant, and Docker.
+It’s designed to demonstrate real-world DevOps practices across platforms in a reproducible, automated, and scalable way.

 ---

 ## 📦 Features

-- 🎮 Three classic games: **Tetris**, **Brick Breaker**, and **Snake**
+- 🎮 Three classic games: Tetris, Brick Breaker, Snake
-- 🐳 Docker builds and headless tests for every game
+- 🧪 Headless Docker builds and PyInstaller packaging
-- 🧪 Full GitHub Actions matrix CI for macOS, Windows, and Linux
+- 🐧 GitHub Actions CI/CD matrix for Linux, macOS (Intel+ARM), and Windows
-- 🖼️ PyInstaller and py2app builds for native .exe / .app / .AppImage outputs
+- 📦 Native `.exe`, `.app`, and `.AppImage` outputs
+- 💻 Fully automated Vagrant + provision.sh build system
-- ✅ Per-game `build_config.json` and automated builders
+- 📁 Per-game `build_config.json` and global `games.json` for centralized control
+- ✅ Tests via `pytest` and cross-platform `.venv` handling
-- 💻 Vagrant VM with auto-provisioning via `provision.sh`
+- 🐍 Custom Docker and VM build runners with CLI tooling
-- 🧠 Game-specific testing and linting (with `pytest`)
-- 🗃️ Dynamic build matrix powered by `games.json`
+- 📜 Build logs, artifacts, and game packages as GitHub Action outputs

 ---